 Entity XYZ has contractually agreed to build a fence at the home of a customer.
 From an operational perspective, there are likely three stages to the contract:

-- Purchase the timber, nails, concrete and other required building supplies,
+- Purchase the timber, nails, concrete and other required building supplies, What is a good or service that is distinct?

-- Deliver the required building supplies to the customer’s home, and
+- Deliver the required building supplies to the customer’s home, and What is a good or service that is distinct?

 However, from the perspective of the customer, a completed fence has been promised.
 In addition: